yehaozz/Interactive-Lab-Hub/Final_project/README.md

 There might be compatibility issues, most of which can be solved by searching the error message (google, stack overflow).

 ## Configuration & Tests
-Describe how to test both hardware and denpendencies are properly set up.

 ### Configuration